luarocks/luarocks/docs/namespaces.md

 can find a `manifest-5.x` file and .rock and .rockspec files.
 We also call such repository a "manifest", for short.

-The [LuaRocks.org](LuaRocks.org)(LuaRocks.org)(https://luarocks.org) website
-features a root manifest at `https://luarocks.org` as well as per-user manifests at `https://luarocks.org/manifests/<your-user-name>`.
+The [LuaRocks.org](https://luarocks.org) website features a root manifest at `https://luarocks.org` as well as per-user manifests at `https://luarocks.org/manifests/<your-user-name>`.
 Entries in the root manifest are operated in a first-come first-served manner, but even if someone else has already taken a rock name, you can upload your own version of it to your user manifest.
-You can refer to a per-user manifest the same way as any other rocks server, adding to your configuration or using it with the `--server` flag.
+You can refer to a per-user manifest the same way as any other rocks server, adding to your configuration or using it with the`--server` flag.
 This means that you were always able to install your own version of a rock using a command such as `luarocks install <my-rock>
 --server=https://luarocks.org/manifests/<your-user-name>`.
 However, you could not specifically depend on it from another rockspec, and once installed, the